Audition Songs by Musical

 Step 3: Pick an Audition Song

-*Note: Since Come From Away is an ensemble heavy-show, songs will be sorted by vocal type only instead of by character below.
+Note: Since Come From Away is such an ensemble heavy-show, songs will be sorted by vocal type only instead of by character below.

 Ensemble (Altos)